HxnDev/Screen-Recorder-in-Python/README.md

 - PyAutoGUI

 ### OpenCV:
-The pyqrcode module is a QR code generator that is simple to use and written in pure python.
-The module can automates most of the building process for creating QR codes.
-Most codes can be created using only two lines of code!

-Unlike other generators, all of the helpers can be controlled manually.
-You are free to set any or all of the properties of your QR code.
+OpenCV is a huge open-source library for computer vision, machine learning, and image processing.
+OpenCV supports a wide variety of programming languages like Python, C++, Java, etc. It can process images and videos to identify objects, faces, or even the handwriting of a human.

-It can be installed using "pip install PyQRCode"
+It can be installed using "pip install opencv-python"

 ### PyAutoGUI:
-PyPNG is pure Python library for saving and loading PNG images
+PyAutoGUI lets your Python scripts control the mouse and keyboard to automate interactions with other applications.

+PyAutoGUI has several features:

+- Moving the mouse and clicking in the windows of other applications.
+- Sending keystrokes to applications (for example, to fill out forms).
+- Take screenshots, and given an image (for example, of a button or checkbox), and find it on the screen.
+- Locate an application’s window, and move, resize, maximize, minimize, or close it (Windows-only, currently).
+- Display alert and message boxes.

-It can be installed using "pip install pypng"
+It can be installed using "pip install pyautogui"

 ## Contact Me: